-The Access Line connects Primary Care Providers in rural areas with a Child and Adolescent Psychiatrist for consultation during business hours.
+The MAPP-Net Access Line connects rural Primary Care Providers with a Child and Adolescent Psychiatrist for consultation during daytime business hours.
 The Access Line is grant-funded and there is no cost for this service.
-The Access Line is open to all clinicians treating children and adolescents in rural Montana.
+The Access Line is open to primary care providers treating children and adolescents in Montana.

 How to Participate

 In order to utilize the Access Line, Primary Care Providers can call the toll-free phone number (844) 922-6277 Monday through Friday between 8:30am – 4:30pm.
 Providers will be asked a few brief questions to identify the nature of the call and to collect key points about the patient.
 The collected information will be forwarded to a Child and Adolescent Psychiatrist who will then call the Primary Care Provider back within 30 minutes to provide free consultation about the previously identified patient.

 The intent of the Access Line is to provide peer-to-peer support to Primary Care Physicians and Advanced Practice Providers (NPs and PAs) when questions arise regarding best care for children and adolescents with mental health concerns.
 To accomplish this, the MAPP-Net Access Line provides access to telephone consultation from Monday – Friday, 8:30-4:30, excluding holidays and other posted non-service days.